tunasahinoglu/dsa210-project/README.md

 # Spotify Daily Listening Duration and Weather Analysis
 ## Motivation
-This project aims to uncover the relationship between daily music listening time and weather temperature.
-Understanding this correlation might provide insights into how external environmental factors influence personal habits like music listening.
+This project aims to uncover and analyze the potential relationship between daily music listening time and weather temperature.
+Understanding how these two variables interact could provide valuable insights into the ways external environmental factors influence personal habits and behaviors, specifically focusing on music consumption.
+The connection between weather conditions and human activity is an area that has attracted considerable attention in various disciplines, including psychology and behavioral science, yet relatively little research has been conducted to explore its impact on everyday activities such as listening to music.
+By delving into this relationship, the project seeks to determine whether certain weather patterns—such as warmer or colder days—lead to noticeable changes in the duration of music listening.
+The insights gained from this research may help explain broader patterns in how people adjust their daily routines in response to environmental factors, potentially revealing subtle but significant influences of weather on leisure activities.

 ---